 - Thrifty

 Where to Pick Up Your Rental Car: The car rental pickup location is offsite, but next to the airport.
-You can walk the 500 meters (10 minutes) if you don’t have much luggage, or you can take the free shuttle bus that runs every 20 minutes.
+Take the free shuttle bus that runs every 5-20 minutes.
 The shuttle bus stop is in front of the arrivals door.
 Exit the doors and walk to the right (less than 50 meters) until you see it on your left.

 From the car rental location, you can drive into Florence.